-Sarah Dyball and James Bluett want aim to improve outcomes for people with rheumatic and musculoskeletal conditions and are collaborating with Vocal to improve equality, diversity and inclusion in research studies.
-Here, Sarah and James talk about their work and how members of Vocal Networks have helped change their recruitment strategies.
+Sarah Dyball and James Bluett aim to improve outcomes for people with rheumatic and musculoskeletal conditions.
+They are collaborating with Vocal to improve equality, diversity and inclusion in research studies.
+Here, Sarah and James talk about their work and how members of Vocal Networks have helped to change their recruitment strategies.

 Why is diversity important in clinical research?

 Clinical research can help patients by enabling earlier diagnosis, more effective treatments, and better outcomes.
 People from Black, Asian and other ethnic minority heritages are often underrepresented in research studies, meaning that findings may not be taking their experiences into account.